Trump-Backed Bill Hagerty Seeks to Close Final Week with TN Win

 CLARKSVILLE, Tennessee — Former U.S. ambassador to Japan Bill Hagerty, the man President Donald Trump wants in the vacant U.S. Senate seat here come November, is seeking to finish off his once-surging opponent in Thursday’s primary.

-More than a year ago, Trump endorsed Hagerty—one of his closest allies who would be the first U.S. Senator who actually served in his administration and on his campaign and in his transition team—for the job.
+More than a year ago, Trump endorsed Hagerty—one of his closest allies who would be the first U.S. senator who actually served in his administration and on his campaign and in his transition team—for the job.
 If Hagerty pulls off the win in the Aug.
 6 primary, it would not only give the president a key win in a deep red state as the president remakes the Republican Party in his image.
-It would also deliver President Trump a perfect record in U.S. Senate primaries nationwide this cycle, even after a handful of House primary losses despite a mostly-perfect record.
+It would also deliver Trump a perfect record in U.S. Senate primaries nationwide this cycle, even after a handful of House primary losses despite a mostly-perfect record.
 The president asked Hagerty, who served as Trump’s ambassador to Japan at the beginning of the administration, to come back and run for the U.S. Senate seat being vacated by the retiring longtime Sen. Lamar Alexander (R-TN) and endorsed him for it ages ago—the first major endorsement the president made this cycle in a primary that was always scheduled for later this year.

 The president’s endorsement seemed infallible for nearly a year after he made it, until a string of a few losses in House primaries.
 U.S. Reps.
 Denver Riggleman (R-VA) and Scott Tipton (R-CO) lost their re-election bids in a convention and a primary respectively despite the president’s endorsement, and in North Carolina’s 11th congressional district the Trump-backed candidate fell to a rising young conservative outsider in now GOP nominee Madison Cawthorne.
 But the president rebounded in Alabama where former Auburn head football coach Tommy Tuberville defeated, with Trump’s support, former Attorney General and former U.S. Sen. Jeff Sessions—stopping Sessions’ comeback bid after he fell out hard with Trump.
 Despite the string of House losses, Trump has yet to lose a primary in a Senate race since 2017 when Luther Strange lost to Roy Moore in the Alabama GOP Senate primary.